Lanceback/FileFrog/README.md

 # FileFrog
 Searches for folders in the current Directory and 'hops' into whichever it chooses.
 If it doesn't see a folder, it will instead 'hop' upwards.
+Nothing super exciting, I know.

 ## Why?
 Just for fun.